 2022 New Zealand ATV MX Championships

-The impact of the COVID-19 pandemic created a two-year hiatus for the sport of quad bike racing, so we will surely see throttles turned to the max when racing reignites at the 2022 New Zealand ATV (All Terrain Vehicle) Motocross Championships this coming Labour Weekend.
+The impact of the COVID-19 pandemic created a two-year hiatus for the sport of quad bike racing, so the scene was buzzing with excitement when racers arrived at the Barrett Road Motorcycle Park facility, on the outskirts of New Plymouth, for the 2022 New Zealand ATV (All Terrain Vehicle) Motocross Championships over the Saturday and Sunday of Labour Weekend.

-The Mach1 Yamaha-sponsored 2022 ATV MX nationals will feature seven races for each of the various classes over the two days and this will be sure to test even the fittest and most capable of riders.
+The Mach1 Yamaha-sponsored 2022 ATV MX nationals feature five races for each of the various classes over the two days and this tested even the fittest and most capable of riders.

 Credit: Words and photo by Andy McGechan, www.BikesportNZ.com